Linoy Ashram

 She became the first rhythmic gymnast from outside a post-Soviet republic to win a gold medal at an Olympics where former Soviet states participated.

 Ashram announced her retirement from competitive gymnastics at a press conference in Tel Aviv on 4 April 2022.

 Early life

 Ashram was born in Rishon LeZion, Israel, to Israeli-born parents of both Yemeni Jewish and Greek Jewish descent.
-Her father Oren is a standing army soldier in the IDF, whereas her mother Hedva is a kindergarten teacher assistant.
+Her father Oren is a standing army soldier in the IDF and her mother Hedva is a kindergarten teacher assistant.
 She has an older sister, Chen, an older brother, Idan, and a younger sister, Hila.

 In November 2017, at the age of 18, Ashram enrolled in the Israel Defense Forces as a soldier, where she worked as an administrative assistant.
 She had an honorable discharge in December 2019 after serving her mandatory enlistment.

 As of 2018, Ashram resides in her Israeli hometown of Rishon LeZion.

 In 2019, she started studying education and society at the Ono Academic College in Kiryat Ono, Israel.
 She completed her studies in 2022.
 She works as a member of the training staff for the Israeli national rhythmic gymnastics team as of mid-2022.